 Step 2: Check the O-Rings

-Once the spout is off, you’ll see anything from one to four rubber o-rings at the base of the spout.
+Once the spout is removed, you will see one to four rubber o-rings at the base.

 Use a flathead screwdriver to remove them and inspect them for damage.
 Replace them if necessary.